-No matter where you live, the New Year is celebrated all around the world!
-The New Year can be celebrated in various different ways and at different times all over the globe depending where one lives.
-From blowing whistles to parades in the streets, learn how people ring in this joyous occasion worldwide!
+No matter where you live, the new year is celebrated all around the world.
+New Year’s can be celebrated in various ways and at different times all over the globe depending where you are.

 New Year’s in Australia

-In Australia, parties start on the night of December 31st and noise is made at midnight with whistles, rattles, car horns and church bells.
-On New Year’s Day, many people do outdoor activities such as picnics, surf carnivals and rodeos.
+In Australia, parties start on the night of Dec.
+31, and noise is made at midnight with whistles, rattles, car horns, and church bells.
+On New Year’s Day, many people do outdoor activities, such as picnics, surfing, carnivals, and rodeos.

 Bengali New Year

-In Bengali, New Year’s is celebrated on the 13th or 14th April which is called “Pohela Boishakh”, the first month of the Bengali calendar.
+In Bangladesh, New Year’s is celebrated on 13th or 14th day of April, which is called “Pohela Boishakh,” the first month of the Bengali calendar.
 Celebrations begin at dawn with singing, parades, and fairs.
-Their houses are cleaned and decorated for a fresh start.
-They pray to the Hindu gods and goddesses for wealth and prosperity.
-The women wear flowers in their hair such as red oleanders, white daisies, pink roses, purple hibiscus and yellow marigolds.
-The color of the flowers corresponds with pink, red and purple are for the Hindu goddesses, and white and yellow for the gods.
+Bengalis’ houses are cleaned and decorated for a fresh start, and they pray to the Hindu gods and goddesses for wealth and prosperity.
+The women adorn their hair with flowers, such as red oleanders, white daisies, pink roses, purple hibiscus, and yellow marigolds.
+Pink, red, and purple are for the Hindu goddesses, and white and yellow for the gods.

 New Year’s in Brazil

-New Year’s Eve in Rio de Janeiro is one of the most celebrated in the whole world.
-White is a popular color to wear for New Years and can be accented with colors that symbolize different kinds of luck.
-For example, green symbolizes good health and red symbolizes romance.
-A popular Brazilian goddess named Iemanja is given gifts such as flowers and candles that are put out to sea.
+New Year’s Eve in Rio de Janeiro is one of the most celebrated in the world.
+White is a popular color to wear for New Year’s and can be accented with colors that symbolize different kinds of luck.
+For example, green symbolizes good health, and red symbolizes romance.
+A popular Brazilian goddess named Lemanja is given gifts, such as flowers and candles, that are put out to sea.
 If the gifts return to you, that means they were not accepted and you can try again next year.
 If you are by the beach, you can jump over seven waves while making wishes for the ultimate good luck in the next year.
 If you’re spending New Year’s inland, jumping on your right foot three times will give you good luck as well.

 New Year’s in Britain

 In Britain, they have a tradition of opening the back door at midnight to let out the old year.
-Then, a male visitor is asked to come to the front door and is usually supposed to bring good luck in the form of gifts like salt, bread, or coal.
-This is a symbol of good luck and ensures the family will have money, food and warmth in the year to come.
-Bringing in a blonde, red-haired or a woman as these people are supposedly bad luck, and a stranger is preferred.
+Then, a male visitor is asked to come to the front door and is usually supposed to bring good luck in the form of gifts, such as salt, bread, or coal.
+This is a symbol of good luck and ensures the family will have money, food, and warmth in the year to come.

 New Year’s in Canada

 New Years in Canada is full of partying and celebrations!
 People will either go to grand parties or host one at their house.
-There are extraordinary fireworks shows in major cities such as Montreal and Ottawa, or simply at ones house.
-Also, the tradition of first footing is practiced in Canada where a male (preferably young) is the first to enter the house after the New Year which is supposed to bring good luck and prosperity for the year to come.
+There are extraordinary fireworks shows in major cities like Montreal and Ottawa, or simply at one’s house.
+Also, the tradition of first footing is practiced in Canada, where a male (preferably a young one) is the first to enter the house after the New Year, which is supposed to bring good luck and prosperity for the year to come.

 Chinese New Year

-The Chinese New Year, also known as the Lunar New Year, takes place between January 21 and February 20 based on the new moon.
+The Chinese New Year, also known as the Lunar New Year, takes place between Jan.
+21 and Feb.
+20, and is based on the new moon.
 The Chinese calendar generally doesn’t use numbered years but animals instead, rotating every 12 years.
 The New Year is a time for feasting, visiting relatives and friends, and celebrations for bringing luck, health, happiness, and wealth for the next year.
-They thoroughly clean out their houses to rid them of lasts year’s bad luck and make room for good luck in the New Year.
+The Chinese thoroughly clean their houses to rid them of last year’s bad luck and make room for good luck in the new year.
 Windows and doors are decorated in red, a symbol of good fortune, happiness, wealth, and longevity.

 Dancing dragons and lions go through street parades to ward off bad spirits.
 The dragon is associated with longevity and wealth.
-They also go to the markets to buy plants and flowers that will bring them good luck for the New Year.
-The Kumquat tree, the peach blossom and the tangerine are considered to be lucky.
+People also go to the markets to buy plants and flowers that will bring them good luck for the new year.
+The Kumquat tree, peach blossom, and tangerine are considered to be lucky.
 Since odd numbers are considered unlucky, gifts such as tangerines are always bought and given in pairs.

 French New Year